alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 [[SGSDK sharedInstance] startWithAPIKey:"YOUR_API_KEY" andConfig:config];
 ```

-The app can then [get the sensor data](#getting-sensor-data-events) and handle the networking to send the data to an external endpoint.
+The app can then [get the sensor data](#getting-sensor-data-events) to perform some other action, such as routing it to an external endpoint.

 #### Using the Reach Callback
 A version of the method is available that lets you asynchronously intercept if the initialization was successful or not: